 Ever begin your sweat session and can’t help but look at the clock every passing minute?
 Being bored during a workout is bad news for your attention span—and for the likelihood that you’ll finish the routine.
 Amselem says a solution for making time go by faster as you sprint, burpee, push-up, and mountain climb is picking a song that you can’t get enough of.
 “While listening to their favorite lyrics, many people that work out sing along during the workout, which can help time fly by and can also help with breathing,” she explains.

-Music makes you want to work out for longer.
+Makes you want to work out for longer

 Some days you feel on top of the world and ready to push through a personal record, while other days you really can’t be bothered to give anything but the bare minimum.
 If you want to improve the time you give to fitness, Health Coach Stacy Caprio says music could be the hidden solution.
 “Music helps you exercise longer, because it gives your brain something to focus on other than your body’s physical exertion or pain,” she explains.
 “The tempo of music helps your body keep a steady rhythm while exercising, which conserves energy and lets you go for longer, as well.
 Music is a great way to keep your exercise steady and going for a longer amount of time than if you were simply exercising in silence.”

-Music helps you to get up off the couch.
+Helps you to get up off the couch

 To work out—or to watch Netflix?
 The answer lies in your playlist, according to Caprio.
 After all, when you hear that song that gets your heart racing, your foot tapping, and your mouth wording lyrics, you’ll feel ready to conquer the world.
 “Music is a great motivation to begin exercise,” she continues.
 “Starting with an upbeat song is a great way to dive into your daily exercise routine and get your body going, even if you were sedentary before diving in.
 Music keeps you upbeat and going throughout your workout as well, and is a great motivator not only at the beginning but throughout your workout.”